yoelmatveyev/marthue/INFO.md

 1. :B , :F or both for forward, backward or random search.
 Random search can also be denoted by :X.

 2. :I, :O or both for input and output.
-When combined, the replacent string is printed and the left-side original string is replaced by the input.
+When combined, the replacement string is printed and the left-side original string is replaced by the input.

 3. :N ("next") for terminating the computation of the current block and going to the next block.
 If combined with a label, it means an unconditional jump.

 4. :R for returning from a function call.
 When used with a label, if attempts to return to the corresponding block, somewhat similar to Lisp's special operator **return-from**.

-5. :C or whatever, just for the sake on convenience and readabilty, may denote a function call, although the presence of the label itself is sufficient and is interpeteted by default as a function call.
+5. :C or whatever, just for the sake on convenience and readability, may denote a function call, although the presence of the label itself is sufficient and is interpreted by default as a function call.

-6. The combination of :R and :T is reserved for possible future extensions and is currently interpteted as :R.
+6. The combination of :R and :T is reserved for possible future extensions and is currently interpreted as :R.

 Examples: